Unknowingly Hit A Parked Car: Now What To Do? (Apr 2025)

 It might be tempting to leave the scene of the accident if you see no visible damage to the car or any witnesses around.
 However, this is a bad idea.
 Traffic cameras, home security systems, and video doorbells may have caught footage of the accident, and it’s possible that a witness you didn’t see watched the accident happen.

-If you leave the scene and later get caught, you could face severe consequences.
+If you've ever wondered what happens when someone hit a parked car and left, the legal and financial consequences can be serious.
 For example, you may be charged with a hit and run.
 This is usually a misdemeanor offense, and depending on your state and local laws, a conviction may come with several penalties:

 - Fines